-The CTS//circle.responsibleComputing is hosting the first brown bag talk in the new semester on Perspectives on Designing Interactive Technologies for Wellbeing with Prof. tekn. dr Paweł W. Woźniak.
-Please feel invited to join us in person or online.
+The CTS//circle.responsibleComputing hosted the first brown bag talk in the new semester on Perspectives on Designing Interactive Technologies for Wellbeing with Prof. tekn. dr Paweł W. Woźniak.
+A recording of our session is available online.

 About the speaker